 Proposition K: Amending the Charter of the City of Victoria to require the City Council to adopt an ordinance which provides appropriate signatory authority for checks, vouchers, or warrants for the withdrawal of money from a City Depository.

 Proposition L: Amending Article VIII Initiative, Referendum and Recall of the Charter of the City of Victoria changing the term “qualified voter” to “registered voter”.

 Proposition M: Amending the Charter of the City of Victoria to require city officials to comply with state law regarding conflicts of interest.

-Proposition N: Amending the Charter of the City of Victoria to provide for a process for reconstituting the City Council when a quorum of City Council has been lost due to multiple deaths or injuries.
+Proposition N: Amending the Charter of the City of Victoria to provide a process for reconstituting the City Council when a quorum of City Council may not be established due to multiple deaths, injuries, incapacitations, or recall elections.